-While no evidence of otter (including holts, slides, spraints and tracks) was recorded during the ecological site assessment, given that the development site is located 172m from the River Barrow, it is likely that otters are present within the general area.
-NBDC has records for otter downstream of the River Barrow approximately 465m (hydrologically) upstream of the River Barrow approximately 1km (hydrologically).
-The development site is comprised of modified habitats which would be of limited value to otter, should this species be present within the vicinity.
+While no evidence of otter (including holts, slides, spraints, and tracks) was recorded during the ecological site assessment, given that the development site is located within the vicinity of the Dinin River, it is likely that otters are present within the general area.
+Recent NBDC records indicate that there is otter present within the Dinin River located approximately 812m (hydrologically) from the proposed site.
+The development site is comprised of grassland habitat which would be of limited value to otter, should this species be present within the vicinity.
 Therefore, the development would not have a significant potential impact upon otter due to habitat loss or fragmentation, given the limited land-take required, and of modified habitats, and given the availability of more suitable otter habitat in the general area.

-It is not envisaged that protected species would be adversely impacted upon by the development due to noise generated by the proposed development as the surrounding area is located within an urban setting.
-Fauna in the area would be accustomed to human generated noise from residential and recreational activities commonly audible within urban areas.
+It is not envisaged that protected species would be adversely impacted upon by the development due to noise generated by the proposed development as the surrounding area is located within a rural setting.
+Fauna in the area would be accustomed to human generated noise from residential commonly audible within rural areas.
 While there would be increased noise emissions during the construction phase of the development, these would not be considered to pose a significant risk owing to the transient nature of works and the small scale of proposed works.
-Construction works will be carried out mainly during daylight hours away from the River Barrow and within the site, therefore works would not cause significant disturbance to crepuscular/nocturnal species foraging at the river.
+Construction works will be mainly carried out during daylight hours away from the Dinin River therefore would not cause significant disturbance to crepuscular/nocturnal species foraging at the river.
 Fauna in the area would also be accustomed to noise from vehicular traffic during the operational phase of the development.
-Earthworks would be confined to the site with the main activities being any additional foundations and connections to the drainage network.
-Any topsoil at the proposed site will be reused for landscaping and any waste material removed by a licenced waste contractor to a suitable licenced waste facility.
+Earthworks would be confined to the site with the main activities being the foundations, drainage network and site levelling.
+Topsoil at the proposed site will be reused for landscaping.

 The potential disturbance on protected habitats and species due to dust during the construction phase would not be considered significant, given the transient nature of construction works and the scale of the proposed development.
-It is not considered that the operational phase of the development would have the potential to adversely impact upon designated sites due to air emissions given the residential nature of the development.
+It is not considered that the operational phase of the development would have the potential to adversely impact upon designated sites due to air emissions given the nature of the development.

-It is therefore considered that the proposed development would not result in any significant risk to the protected habitats and species of the River Barrow and River Nore SAC due to habitat fragmentation or loss, disturbance or reduction in species density.
+It is therefore considered that the proposed development would not result in any significant risk to the protected habitats and species of the River Barrow and River Nore SAC due to habitat fragmentation or loss, disturbance, or reduction in species density.